Price guide £425,000

 Nympsfield is located high on the Cotswold escarpment close to both Woodchester Park and Coaley Peak from where spectacular views across the Severn Vale can be enjoyed.
-The village provides local amenities including a pub, primary school and churches and there is a local gliding club situated within half a mile.
-The lively Cotswold town of Nailsworth is approximately two miles away and has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large and comprehensive selection of speciality shops including including Williams Food Hall, the famous Hobbs House Bakery, The Yellow Lighted Bookshop, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+The village provides local amenities including a pub, primary school and church and there is a local gliding club situated within half a mile.
+The lively Cotswold town of Nailsworth is approximately two miles away and has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+In addition to this the town currently benefits from three supermarkets and free parking.
 Nailsworth is also home to Forest Green Rovers Football Club where there is a modern leisure/fitness centre and both state and private schooling within the area.
+Bus services connect with Stroud, some 4 miles away, where there is a more comprehensive selection of shopping, educational and leisure facilities.
 Junctions of the M4 and M5 motorways are within easy reach and railway stations at Stroud (4 miles) and Kemble (10 miles) provide main line services to Gloucester, Swindon and London Paddington.

-Oil fired central heating, mains electricity, water and private drainage.
+Oil fired central heating, mains water and drainage.